 Article Processing Charges

-To their credit, the publishers are reasonably upfront about their Article Processing Charges.
+To their credit, the publishers are reasonably upfront about their Article Processing Charges (link no longer active).
 The privilege of placing your work in their journal will only set you back 500 Indian Rupees, which is about 7€ (£5, $8, or a few thousand Greek Drachmas should things go south).
 This sets them apart from the worst of predatory journals, but does little to improve their academic standing.